 How does shot blasting work?

 Here at Pym and Wildsmith as a leading shot blasting company we have an extensive range of equipment in order to successfully facilitate the shot blasting process.
-The technique involves hitting the surface of your project with a rapid stream of shot blast solution at a fast and impactful rate.
+The technique involves hitting the surface of your project with a rapid stream of shot blast grit at a fast and impactful rate.
 Once the process is finished, the result is a clean surface that is ready for recoating.
 Our shot blast booths can accommodate projects measuring up to 7m x 5m, using high strength GH050 steel shot material.
 The process can achieve surface profiles ranging between 40-60 microns with the option to provide light blast cleaning through to visually clean steel dependant on what the customer requires.

 The benefits of shot blasting